ABOUT BIG LEAGUE WEEKEND

 How do I print my parking pass?

 A hard copy of your parking pass will be mailed to the address you provided during the online order process.
+You can also take your order to a Ticketmaster outlet and they will print it there.

 What dugout will each team have?